Organising institution: Zaffiria

 - Action that unfolds the practical activity to clarify the question (experimental phase): How can I find out what’s hidden in a QR code?

 - Active work of the students: Usually students, while answering, begin to unlock their cell and open the QR code reading app.
 They are amazed because they do not immediately understand the whole sense of the image, seeing only a detail.
 They begin to ask, “What is this Prof?”.
 The answer is an invitation to try to imagine the rest of the picture: placing the phone on the A3 sheet available, and changing the time of power on the screen, the students play with the lines that touch the edges of the phone: they prolonging them and discussing with each other where the lones could go and what it could be.
 The graphic results have always been very interesting.
 At this point, each group is invited to imagine being on page.
 94 of a book that they are reading: what will happen, if you look at the image?
 What happens inside the image created for play, by chance, for inspiration from the work of an artist.
 Short stories are recorded with the mobile phone.

 - Presentation of findings and results (visualisation of information): Each group presents their work to others: they show the starting image, the completed illustration and the 20 seconds of the scene can be heard.
 The classmates listen amazed and intrigued.

 - Analysis of results: The teachers observe the students at work: they make sure that each student can express himself in the graphic part and that each group can produce a short sequence of a hypothetical story.
 Students also self-evaluate themselves and ask for help in case of doubts or difficulties.

 Project/design phase – part 1

-- Second action that unfolds the practical activity (project/design phase): Can I create my own QR codes?
+- Second action that unfolds the practical activity (project/design phase): How can we put all this stories together?